 DPM Tharman reappointed chairman of Monetary Authority of Singapore

-SINGAPORE: The Monetary Authority of Singapore (MAS) said on Friday (Apr 20) it has reappointed Deputy Prime Minister Tharman Shanmugaratnam as its chairman.
+SINGAPORE: The Monetary Authority of Singapore (MAS) said on Friday (Apr 20) Deputy Prime Minister Tharman Shanmugaratnam has been reappointed as its chairman.

 Four other board members – Finance Minister Heng Swee Keat, Enterprise Singapore chairman Peter Ong, Council for Estate Agencies president Quek See Tiat and the Ministry of Health’s chief health scientist Tan Chorh Chuan – have also been reappointed, MAS said.